 - Metabolomic Biomarkers

 Whenever possible the 3 projects share irradiated samples.
-All Projects are serviced by a common administrative core, fabrication core, irradiation core and biostatistics core.
+All Projects are serviced by a common administrative core, animal handling core, irradiation core and biostatistics core.

 Pilot projects are encouraged to interact with at least one main project and make use of the available cores.

-The six institutions involved in the research consortium are:
+The two institutions involved in our Center are: